pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-05-10-spamandhexctf2020-secstore.md

     our product that we are releasing everything a bounty hunter might need for a successful audit.

-we are given a tarball with a compiled `qemu-system-aarch64`, an initrd, some scripts, and a patch and C file.
+We are given a tarball with a compiled `qemu-system-aarch64`, an initrd, some scripts, and a patch and C file.
 A quick glance at the C file reveals that it is a kernel driver.